srellin/olist-sql-capstone/README.md

 # Olist SQL Capstone Project

+---

-## Dataset
+## 📁 Dataset

-The dataset used for this project is the Olist e-commerce dataset from Kaggle.
-It contains eight tables with information about customers, orders, payments, products, sellers, reviews, order items, and locations.
+For this project, I used the Olist e-commerce dataset from Kaggle.
+It has eight tables containing information about customers, orders, payments, products, sellers, reviews, order items, and locations.

+---

-## Questions
+## ❓ Questions

-1. Top 10 customers by total amount spent
+1. Who are the top 10 customers based on total amount spent?
-2. Monthly revenue trend
+2. What is the monthly revenue trend?
-3. Month-over-month change in revenue
+3. What is the month-over-month change in revenue?
-4. Product categories generating the most revenue
+4. Which product categories generate the most revenue?
-5. Top three products within each category
+5. What are the top three products in each category?
-6. Customer spend tiers
+6. Which customers belong to the low, medium, and high spend tiers?
-7. Repeat buyers versus one-time buyers
+7. How many customers are repeat buyers and one-time buyers?
-8. Percentage of revenue from the top category
+8. What percentage of total revenue comes from the top category?

+---

-## Key Findings
+## 📌 Key Findings

-- The highest monthly revenue was recorded in November 2017.
+- **November 2017** had the highest monthly revenue.
-- The product category with the highest revenue was beleza_saude.
+- **beleza_saude** was the product category with the highest revenue.
-- Most customers were one-time buyers.
+- Most customers were **one-time buyers**.
-- The top category contributed 9.26% of the total product revenue.
+- The top category contributed **9.26%** of total product revenue.